Yoast/wordpress-seo/readme.txt

     * Fixed: no more empty og: or twitter: tags.
 Also added additional escaping where needed - props [Jrf](http://profiles.wordpress.org/jrf).
     * Fixed: Meta description tag discovery looked in parent theme header file even when a child theme is the current theme - props [Jrf](http://profiles.wordpress.org/jrf).
     * Fixed: Using the 'Fix it' button would remove the meta description tag from the parent theme header file, even when a child theme is the current theme - props [Jrf](http://profiles.wordpress.org/jrf).
+    * Fixed: Using the 'Fix it' button would fail if it had already been used once (i.e. if a wpseo backup file already existed) - props [Jrf](http://profiles.wordpress.org/jrf).
     * Fixed repeated unnecessary meta description tag checks on each visit to dashboard page - props [Jrf](http://profiles.wordpress.org/jrf).
-    * Fixed: Using the 'Fix it' button would fail if it had already been used once (i.e. if a wpseo backup file already existed) - props [Jrf](http://profiles.wordpress.org/jrf).
     * Fixed: Meta description 'Fix it' feedback message was not shown - props [Jrf](http://profiles.wordpress.org/jrf).
     * Mini-fix for plugin_dir_url - props [Jrf](http://profiles.wordpress.org/jrf).
     * Fixed Author Highlighting to only show authors as possible choice for Google+ Plus author as reported by [Sanoma](https://github.com/jdevalk/wordpress-seo/issues/131) - props [Jrf](http://profiles.wordpress.org/jrf).
-    * Fixed adjacent_rel_links() for Genesis users - props [benjamin74](https://github.com/benjamin74) for reporting.
+    * Fixed `adjacent_rel_links()` for Genesis users - props [benjamin74](https://github.com/benjamin74) for reporting.
+    * Replace jQuery .live function with .on(), as .live() has been deprecated and deleted.
+Props [Viktor Kostadinov](http://www.2buy1click.com/) & [Taco Verdonschot](http://yoast.com/about-us/taco-verdonschot/).
+    * Fix how breadcrumbs deal with taxonomy orders.
+Props [Gaya Kessler](http://www.gayadesign.com/).

 * Enhancements
+    * Added `wpseo_pre_analysis_post_content` filter.
+This allows plugins to add content to the content that is analyzed by the page analysis functionality.
+    * Added `wpseo_genesis_force_adjacent_rel_home` filter to allow forcing of rel=next / rel=prev links on the homepage pagination for Genesis users, they're off by default.
     * Make `$wpseo_metabox` a global, props [Peter Chester](http://tri.be/).
+    * No need to show Twitter image when OpenGraph is showing, props [Gary Jones](http://garyjones.co.uk/).
     * Make sure WPML works again, props [dominykasgel](https://github.com/dominykasgel).
     * Added checks for the meta description tag on theme switch, on theme update and on (re-)activation of the WP SEO plugin including a visual warning if the check would warrant it - props [Jrf](http://profiles.wordpress.org/jrf).
     * Added the ability to request re-checking a theme for the meta description tag.
 Useful when you've manually removed it (to get rid of the warning), inspired by [tzeldin88](http://wordpress.org/support/topic/plugin-wordpress-seo-by-yoast-your-theme-contains-a-meta-description-which-blocks-wordpress-seo) - props [Jrf](http://profiles.wordpress.org/jrf).